safiyc/local-zoo/README.md

 ## License

-This software is licensed under the MIT licensed
+This software is licensed under the MIT License

 Copyright (c) 2017